goosewobbler/spectron/README.md

 ## RIP Spectron - long live WDIO

 [`wdio-electron-service`](https://github.com/webdriverio-community/wdio-electron-service) has been released enabling Electron apps to be tested natively in WebdriverIO.
-I updated this fork of Spectron to use the new service but this effectively makes Spectron mostly, if not entirely redundant.
+I updated this fork to use the new service but this change effectively makes Spectron mostly, if not entirely redundant.
 Some of the Electron APIs / browser helper functions here *may* be ported to the new service if/as required, but this fork of Spectron will no longer be updated.

 Please try out the new service if you are interested in using modern WebdriverIO and its extensive ecosystem for E2E testing Electron apps.